 Yes!
 Multiple animals can be included into a single phone session.

 How Long Have You Been An Animal Communicator?

-I’ve been communicating for clients professionally since 2006.
-I’ve been teaching animal communication classes to others since 2008.
-I do this work full time at present.
+I’ve been working professionally since 2006.
+I’ve been teaching classes in this field since 2008.
+I do this work full time.

 Does My Animal Have To Be With Me During The Session?

 Nope!
 Your animal can be located anywhere at the time of our session– it does not make a difference.
 You can be home and your horse can be out in the barn, for example.
 Just let your animal to do their normal routine.